 Next, wait while PyCharm starts your Docker Compose configuration to scan and index:

 Using the Docker tool window

 Since you've configured Docker, the Services tool window appears at the bottom of PyCharm's main window.
 You can click in the gutter next to the

 Refer to Docker for more details on managing docker containers in the Services tool windows.

 DATABASES section of the settings.py file in your Django project to add database configuration details:

 To execute a Django application, run a migration.
 Selectfrom the main menu and enter

 (See Run tasks of manage.py for details.)

-Next, create an ordinary Django server run/debug configuration.
-To do that, from the main menu choose Django Server:; in the dialog that opens click and select
+Run the Django server run/debug configuration.
+To do that, from the main menu select Django Server:.
+In the dialog that opens click and select

 The only thing you should pay attention to, is that Host field must be set to 0.0.0.0 - to make sure that we listen to requests coming from outside the Docker container.